the-mcmaster/simp_linalg/README.md

 #### Why is it dropped?

 This is due to Rust's **move** semantics.
-Rust's standard library type **Vec** does not implement the **Copy** trait, thereby moving the value into the multiplication/addition function when called, and dropped when that function goes out of scope.
+Rust's standard library type **Vec** does not implement the **Copy** trait, thereby moving the value into the multiplication/addition function when called, and consequently dropped when that function goes out of scope.
 By borrowing the value, the ownership is returned to the original scope and no value is dropped.

 #### Why allow not borrowing?